tomatosource/buffy/README.md

 To identify dead code in go programs.
 This includes unused exported functions/attrs so cannot be used on libs etc. This will be fixed soon.

+*PLEASE NOTE* This is very much a work in progress and has way too much stuff hardcoded just to get it to work, and sometimes it does!

 ## Installing

 ```